sdb-general/mandelbrotAttempt/README.md

   add in SIMD  calculations to speed up evaluation

   the real thing adds a colour proportional to the number of iters required - this requires a little refactoring and a map from int -> rgb

+  Refactor to use an SDL surface instead of passing the renderer around as this is a real bottleneck